 Living a plant-based lifestyle doesn't mean you can't enjoy all the delicious foods around the holidays.
 You just have to find ways to tweak the recipes or someone who will do it for you – like myself!
 I've come to find when you change the recipes to be vegan they actually taste just as good, if not better and keep you feeling good!
 This will be the main dish at my Thanksgiving this year and I can't wait to share it with friends and family.

 Vegan Thanksgiving Dressing

-- Sauté onions and celery for about 5 - 8 mins.
+- Sauté onions and celery for about 5 - 8 mins until they're translucent.
 In a large bowl break up the cornbread into crumble pieces.
+I do this with my hands.
 Add in celery, onion, flax eggs, sage, salt and pepper.